 Selling Your Mortgage Note to Amerinote Xchange

 There are several reasons why a mortgage note sale can be more financially beneficial than retaining a mortgage note: You receive a sizable, lump sum payment to use for other financial needs, you can avoid the potential devaluation of the note, and the hassle of managing the loan is eliminated.
-In addition, when you opt for a partial note sale, you receive both a lump sum payment and ongoing monthly payments on the portion of the loan that isn’t sold.
+In addition, when you opt for a partial note sale, you receive both a lump sum payment and ongoing monthly payments on the portion of the loan that isn’t sold from the note buyers.

 If these benefits sound appealing to you, it may be worth learning about our competitive offers and attractive pricing from industry insiders with unparalleled expertise in the seller financing industry.